adamharris30/MiaDE/UseCase2.md

 Stakeholders:
-Developer: To provide the correct project information, and receive the correct results
-Me: Make sure that correct results are provided to the developer
+Developer: To provide the correct project information, and receive the correct results System Designer: Make sure that correct results are provided to the developer

 Preconditions:
 Relevant file/package information is in the License and Vulnerabilities Database